BenTaylorPublic/screeps/README.md

     Nuker
     Labs

-Room logic
-    Only do this after stockers
-    Scaling laborers value should be 200K energy
-    All stage 8 rooms maintain 1 small body laborer
-    At 200K, spawn big body laborers

 Stockers should pickup resources from the ground and containers, when they're bored

 Haulers should be re-Roled into Stockers instead of suiciding